UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 First, you need to define a `Root` object: only one instance of each `Root` can be assigned to `Protocol`.

-There is a `Root` extension — `Ext(YourRoot)` — where you can define your own types and model entities.
+There is a `Root` extension — `Ext(YourRoot)` — where you can define custom types and model entities.
 You can assign multiple `Root` extensions to the `Protocol`.
 To generate the auxiliary structures, define them as direct fields.

 DSL:
-- `structdef` is a structure with fields that cannot be bound to `Protocol`, but can be serialized.
+- `structdef` is a structure with fields that cannot be bound to `Protocol` but can be serialized.
 This structure can be `openstruct`, i.e. open for inheritance, and `basestruct`, i.e. abstract.
 Only `field` can be a member.
 - `classdef` is a class that can be bound to a model.
 It can have `property`, `signal`, `call`, etc. as members.
 It is possible to inherit: the class can be `openclass`, `baseclass`.